IKoshelev/Obsidian-Canvas-Filter/README.md

 ![image](./assets/All-visible.png)

-Select the nodes, whose color you are interested in:
+Select one or more nodes, whose color you are interested in:

 ![image](./assets/Select-color.png)